rec/hardback/README.rst

 ``hash`` is the first 16 bytes of the 32-byte SHA256 hash of the entire document.  ``data`` is one kilobyte from your target file.

-``sequence`` is an 8-byte signed integer - a number that can be positive, negative or zero, and that fits into 8 bytes (or equivalently 16 hex digits).
+``index`` is an 8-byte signed integer - a number that can be positive, negative or zero, and that fits into 8 bytes (or equivalently 16 hex digits).

-If the sequence number is zero or negative, then it is a metadata block.
+If the index is zero or negative, then it is a metadata block.

-The block with sequence number zero always contains a JSON description of the original file with the fields ``filename``, ``timestamp``, ``size`` and ``sha256``.
+The block with index zero always contains a JSON description of the original file with the fields ``filename``, ``timestamp``, ``size`` and ``sha256``.
 If the original filename is too long (which would be about 900 characters or so!), it is truncated from the left.

-Blocks with negative sequence numbers are currently unspecified and reserved for future expansion or individuals to use.
-The first version of the software will only produce output with non-negative sequence numbers.
+Blocks with negative indexs are currently unspecified and reserved for future expansion or individuals to use.
+The first version of the software will only produce output with non-negative indexs.

-If ``sequence`` is positive, it's the sequence number of a data block.
-This means that the first data block has ``sequence`` 1.
+If ``index`` is positive, it's the index of a data block.
+This means that the first data block has ``index`` 1.

 Eight bytes allows us to generate 2 to the power of 63 blocks of 1K each, or about 9 zetabytes (which is 9,000,000,000,000 gigabytes) - roughly the entire size of all the world's data in 2019.

-Within a block, ``sequence`` is is represented in `big-endian
+Within a block, ``index`` is is represented in `big-endian
 <https://en.wikipedia.org/wiki/Endianness>`_ (or intuitive or network order) -
 which means the *most* significant digits occur first.